 Greenhill was established in 1996 by Robert F. Greenhill, the former President of Morgan Stanley and former Chairman and Chief Executive Officer of Smith Barney.
 Since our founding, Greenhill has grown steadily, through recruiting talented managing directors and other senior professionals from major investment banks, independent financial advisory firms and other institutions, with a range of geographic, industry and transaction specialties as well as high-level corporate and other relationships, as well as through training, developing and promoting professionals internally.
-Since the opening of our original office in New York, we have expanded beyond merger and acquisition advisory services to include financing, restructuring and capital advisory services, have expanded the breadth of our sector expertise to cover substantially all major industries and have expanded globally to 15 offices across five continents, including our acquisition of Cogent Partners, LP and its affiliates ("Cogent") (now known as "Greenhill Cogent"), a global financial advisor to pension funds, endowments and other institutional investors on the secondary market for alternative assets, effective April 1, 2015.
+Since the opening of our original office in New York, we have expanded beyond merger and acquisition advisory services to include financing, restructuring and capital advisory services, have expanded the breadth of our sector expertise to cover substantially all major industries and have expanded globally to 15 offices across five continents.

+During the first nine months of 2015, we recruited five M&A focused Managing Directors who joined our teams in Houston, San Francisco, Sydney and Tokyo and one M&A focused Senior Advisor who joined our team in London.
+In addition, on April 1, 2015, we completed the acquisition of Cogent Partners, LP and its affiliates ("Cogent") (now known as "Greenhill Cogent"), a global financial advisor to pension funds, endowments and other institutional investors on the secondary market for alternative assets.
 Greenhill Cogent's principal office is in Dallas and it has personnel who are located in London, New York, San Francisco and Singapore.
 All eight of Cogent's client-facing Managing Directors and total staff of 41 employees joined the Firm at closing.
-In addition, during the first six months of 2015 we recruited five M&A focused Managing Directors who joined our teams in Houston, San Francisco, Sydney and Tokyo.